Spread0x/isitfit/README.md

 `AmazonEC2ReadOnlyAccess, CloudWatchReadOnlyAccess`

-If you have a Datadog account, check [Example 4: datadog integration](#example-4-datadog-integration)
+If you have a Datadog account, check section [Datadog integration](#datadog-integration)

 For pushing tags, the user/role will also need to have the following existing policy: